Iran–Israel relations: Destruction of Israeli government in Iranian policy

-The Islamic Republic of Iran's foreign policy doctrine includes calling for the destruction of Israel as a Jewish state.
-This position emerged from the 1979 Islamic Revolution, which transformed Iran–Israel relations from close partners during the Pahlavi monarchy to principal ideological adversaries.
-Ayatollah Ruhollah Khomeini, the founder of the Islamic Republic, denounced Israel as an illegitimate "Zionist regime" and cut off diplomatic relations.
-Since then, this stance has been embedded in official rhetoric, military programs, state-sponsored education, and symbolic events such as Quds Day.
+U.S. scholar Afshon Ostovor suggests the Islamic Republic of Iran's foreign policy doctrine includes calling for the destruction of Israel as a Jewish entity, emerging from the 1979 Islamic Revolution, which transformed Iran–Israel relations from close partners during the Pahlavi monarchy to principal ideological adversaries.
+Ayatollah Ruhollah Khomeini, the founder of the Islamic Republic, denounced Israel as a "Zionist regime" and "Little Satan" in 1979 and cut off diplomatic relations, characterizing as illegitimate Israel's backing of the Shah, its close ties to the U.S., and its role in the ongoing Israeli–Palestinian conflict.

 The rejection of Israel's legitimacy has remained consistent across both hardline and moderate Iranian leaderships.
-Supreme Leaders Ruhollah Khomeini and Ali Khamenei have both repeatedly referred to Israel as a "cancerous tumor" and publicly called for its elimination.
+Supreme Leaders Ruhollah Khomeini and Ali Khamenei have both repeatedly referred to "the Zionist regime" as a "cancerous tumor" and publicly called for its elimination.
 Even reformist leaders and moderate clerics have supported this stance.
-While the Iranian regime maintains that its opposition is directed at Zionism rather than at Jews or Judaism, official propaganda has frequently blurred this distinction, at times incorporating Holocaust denial and invoking antisemitic tropes.
+Though having incorporated Holocaust denial and the invocation of antisemitic tropes in official propaganda, the Iranian government maintains that its opposition is directed at Zionism rather than at Jews or Judaism.
+U.S. diplomat Jeffrey Feltman interprets the slogan death to Israel as similarly contextualized to death to America; as a reaction to the Israeli government's policies towards Islamic countries and merely an expression of outrage at those policies, not a wish for literal death for Israeli people themselves.
+Two years after becoming supreme leader, Iran's Ali Khamenei interpreted this slogan as "in destroying the Israeli regime".
+Since the 1979 Islamic Revolution, this stance has been embedded in official rhetoric, military programs, state-sponsored education, and symbolic events such as Quds Day.

 Iran’s anti-Israel policy is implemented through a centralized institutional framework led by the office of the Supreme Leader and the Islamic Revolutionary Guard Corps (IRGC).
 Operational activities are largely carried out via a network of allied non-state actors, including Hezbollah in Lebanon, the Houthis in Yemen, Hamas and Palestinian Islamic Jihad in the Palestinian territories, and other affiliated groups.
 These organizations receive sustained Iranian support in the form of funding, weapons, and training, and are collectively referred to by Iranian officials as the "Axis of Resistance."
 This proxy network enables Iran to exert influence across multiple fronts while posing an existential threat to Israel through asymmetric conflict.
-Additionally, statements by senior officials and the regime's hostility toward Israel have led many observers to view Iran's nuclear ambitions as part of a broader strategy to destroy Israel.
+Additionally, statements by senior officials and the government's hostility toward Israel have led many observers to view Iran's nuclear ambitions as part of a broader strategy to destroy Israel.